relaybox/relaybox/README.md

 ---

-<h2 id="relaybox-application-create">`application create`</h2>
+<h2 id="relaybox-application-create">application create</h2>

-Creates an application and provides a `publicKey` and `apiKey` for use with the <a href="https://relaybox.net/docs/api-reference/relaybox-client">client</a> and <a href="https://relaybox.net/docs/api-reference/relaybox-rest">rest</a> sdk libraries.
+Creates an application and provides a `publicKey` and `apiKey` for use with the <a target="blank" href="https://relaybox.net/docs/api-reference/relaybox-client">client</a> and <a target="blank" href="https://relaybox.net/docs/api-reference/relaybox-rest">rest</a> sdk libraries.

 ```
 relaybox application create
 ```

 A prompt will appear asking you to choose a name for your application.
-Once you've created an application, you will be provided with a `publicKey` and `apiKey` for use with the <a href="https://relaybox.net/docs/api-reference/relaybox-client">client</a> and <a href="https://relaybox.net/docs/api-reference/relaybox-rest">rest</a> sdk libraries.
+Once you've created an application, you will be provided with a `publicKey` and `apiKey` for use with the <a target="blank" href="https://relaybox.net/docs/api-reference/relaybox-client">client</a> and <a target="blank" href="https://relaybox.net/docs/api-reference/relaybox-rest">rest</a> sdk libraries.

 **Output:**